Mark 10

 Mark 10 is the tenth chapter of the Gospel of Mark in the New Testament of the Christian Bible.
-It presents further teachings of Jesus as his journey progresses towards Jerusalem.
+It presents further teachings of Jesus as his journey progresses beyond the River Jordan and towards Jerusalem.
+Verses 1–31 deal with the themes of marriage, children and possessions, while verses 31–52 look ahead again to Jesus' passion and true service, and conclude with a further healing of a blind man, comparable to a similar healing in Mark 8.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 52 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: